akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-category.md

 # Enrich category attributes

+Go to `Settings/Categories` and once a category template has been activated per tree, then you can edit attributes and enrich any of your categories.

 1. Click on the `Attributes` tab
 1. Select the channel and locale you want to enrich
 1. Complete or change your category values
 1. Click on the Save button (top right-hand corner).

 ---
 <video controls class="img-responsive in-article">
   <source src="../img/enriched-categories-demo.mp4" type="video/mp4" />
 </video>